Textual Healing PR Edinburgh Fringe roster 2024

 Textual Healing PR has 15 acts going up this year, an exciting mix of brilliant newcomers and must-see breakthrough acts.

-Brainiac jokesmith Alex Kealy is also making a return after a celebrated 2022 run, meanwhile recently rostered clients are: bright new star of stage and screen Bella Hull, returning after a highly-regarded 2022 debut; one of comedy’s hardest-working polymaths (performer, writer and director) Stuart Laws and Milo Edwards, described as “one of the UK’s smartest, most vital stand-ups” by Chortle this year.
+Brainiac jokesmith Alex Kealy (The Now Show, The News Quiz, Gig Pigs and Chiles on 5) is also making a return after a celebrated 2022 run, meanwhile recently rostered clients are: bright new star of stage and screen (BBC’s Stand Up for Live Comedy, ITV’s The Stand Up Sketch Show and Comedy Central Live) Bella Hull, returning after a highly-regarded 2022 debut; one of comedy’s hardest-working polymaths (performer, writer and director) Stuart Laws, and Trashfuture podcaster Milo Edwards, described as “one of the UK’s smartest, most vital stand-ups” by Chortle this year.

-I’m also very pleased to be representing a raft of exciting newcomers: German-based Libyan comedian Mustafa Algiyadi; journalist and comedian Alfie Packham; viral superstar (with her Liz Truss parodies) Nerine Skinner; one of the brightest comedians of the new Bristol scene Alex Kitson, and actor, improviser and director Michael Kunze.
-Finally junior doctor, author and comedian Ed Patrick‘s Catch Your Breath enjoys a repeat run and he is bringing his successful podcast Comedian’s Surgery for a live outing.
+I’m also very pleased to be representing a raft of exciting newcomers: German-based Libyan comedian Mustafa Algiyadi; journalist and comedian Alfie Packham; viral superstar and BGT semi-finalist (with her Liz Truss parodies) Nerine Skinner; one of the brightest comedians of the new Bristol scene Alex Kitson, and actor, improviser and director Michael Kunze. junior doctor, author and comedian Ed Patrick is bringing his successful podcast Comedian’s Surgery for a live outing and Mock the Week, Now Show and News Quiz star Robin Morgan is starting his national tour at the Fringe.

 Alexander Bennett: Emotional Daredevil